flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 How much Speed buttons jump throttle speed

+Note that this works in the units chosen in the `Speed Units` preference.i.e.
+If your Speed Units are '8 Steps' and your Speed button change amount is '4' then just two click will get you from zero to 100% speed.

 Speed button Repeat Delay
 """""""""""""""""""""""""

 |todo|

-How long between repeats on speed buttons.\nSmaller is faster.
+How long between repeats on speed buttons.
+Smaller is faster.
 Excludes gamepad buttons.

 (See separate gamepad setting.)

 Speed step on Decrement?
 """"""""""""""""""""""""

 |todo|

-Force the speed step to be used when long pressing a lower speed on the slider.\nIf not checked, the speed will immediately jump to the touched speed.
+Force the speed step to be used when long pressing a lower speed on the slider.
+If not checked, the speed will immediately jump to the touched speed.

 Stop on Phone call?
 """""""""""""""""""

 |todo|

-Stop loco(s) when a phone call is answered or placed
+Stop all loco(s) when a phone call is answered or placed.

 Direction change while moving?
 """"""""""""""""""""""""""""""